- A conservative estimate says that the construction industry is responsible for more than 30% of natural-resource

 Applying DfMA Processes to Construction

 DfMA, or design for manufacture and assembly, is a design methodology that enables and optimizes prefabrication through a set of design choices and principles.
 Adopting DfMA processes makes prefabrication easier.
 It also enables the shift from a “project” to a “product” mindset.
-This productization drives waste reduction in both design and construction.
-Designers can spend more time focusing on the complex elements of projects, while less construction waste is generated on-site, site logistics are improved, and fewer materials need to be transported to the site.
+This productization strategy drives waste reduction in both design and construction.
+Designers can spend more time focusing on the complex elements of projects while less construction waste is generated on-site, site logistics are improved, and fewer materials need to be transported to the site.
 With an estimated 25% of construction materials ending up in landfills, the ability to cut waste through DfMA enabling prefabrication has great green potential.

 3. Sustainable Construction Materials

 Sustainable construction materials can be thrilling to behold, from the warm, tactile beauty of mass timber—a near-perfect material for industrialized construction—to the sculptural curves of bamboo structures, to the striking use of whole trees as structural columns, to shapely sustainable concrete forms made stronger and lighter through generative design.

 Behind the scenes, builders are looking upstream more in their search for sustainable solutions—starting with procurement.
 “Green-building project teams are putting pressure on the materials and product suppliers to prove their products are low impact,” Kibert says.
 “There are many standards being written around this stuff that tie into the green-building movement.
 If you’re a project team, you often have to demonstrate that your products are recyclable, have recycled content, have low impacts.
 More recently, the scrutiny of products has gone beyond environmental issues to include social issues that the companies affect.”